marcelklehr/changesets/README.md

 ﻿
 # changesets
-This library allows you to build text-based concurrent multi-user applications.
+build text-based concurrent multi-user applications using operational transformation!

+*changesets* allows you to easily create changesets and apply them on all sites of a distributed system using Operational Transformation.
 It was built with the following requirements in mind:

-* intention preservation
+* intention preservation (no content corruption; your edits always have the same effect)
-* reversibility/invertibility (undo effect)
+* reversibility/invertibility (undo any edit without corrupting the content or the state)
-* convergence
+* convergence (everybody sees the same state)

-Easily create changesets and apply them on all sites of a distributed system using Operational Transformation.

 Note: While, at the current stage of development, this library only implements a text-based changeset solution, I intend to add functionality for tree-based data and at some point in the future maybe even images.
 If you would like to help, feel free to contact me.

+### Oppositional what?!
+In case the above question just came to your mind, you better start with [Wikipedia's entry on Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation) and a comprehensive [FAQ concerning OT](http://www3.ntu.edu.sg/home/czsun/projects/otfaq); I particularly recommend reading the latter.

 ## Install
 `npm install changesets`